J-lewen/erp/content.en/docs/table-of-contents/training/part_6.md

 <hr style="height:1px; visibility:hidden;" />
 <u> Activity</u>

-Finally, save your version of the script to your computer so as to ensure you have an up-to-date script for subsequent tutorial sections (and your own data analysis!).
+Search for literature on your topic and check which reference site is most typically used.
+Have a go at re-referencing to the average mastoid and global average using the UI.
+Then try running this via the script/ Finally, save your version of the script to your computer so as to ensure you have an up-to-date script for subsequent tutorial sections (and your own data analysis!).

+As a sidenote, after Step 12 - Averaging, or Step 14 - Grand Averaging, you may wish to play around with your chosen reference to see what this does to your waveforms.

 <hr style="height:1px; visibility:hidden;" />
 <u> Write-up </u>